Sequential Exponential Lower Bounds for the Advection-Diffusion Equation with Shear Flows

 As a consequence, one could expect the following toy model will share the same decay property as of $\theta$:

 Substituting $y=z+t$, one get

-Such equation is an 1D heat equation with extra force, defining on the whole line.
-One may want to show its decaying faster than exponential, given the following classical result for the expression of the solution, which is similar to Feymann-Kac formula (say, one can find it from Theorem $2.2$ of Chapter 1 on the book by Freidlin \cite{freidlin1985functional}, page $132$):
+Such an equation is a 1D heat equation with extra force, defined on the whole line.
+One may want to show its decaying faster than exponential, given the following classical result for the expression of the solution, which is similar to Feymann-Kac formula (say, one can find it from Theorem $2.2$ of Chapter 1 in the book by Freidlin \cite{freidlin1985functional}, page $132$):

-here $W_t^x$ is the standard Brownian motion.
-Meanwhile by the formula on page $36$ of \cite{freidlin1985functional}, one has
+Here $W_t^x$ is the standard Brownian motion.
+Meanwhile, by the formula on page $36$ of \cite{freidlin1985functional}, one has

-Which means that we have the double exponential estimate as we want.
+which means that we have the double exponential estimate as we want.

-This suggest that it may be possible to have the solution to \eqref{1Dmodel} decay faster than exponential.
+This suggests that it may be possible to have the solution to \eqref{1Dmodel} decay faster than exponential.